Skip to content

 The Companies (Miscellaneous Reporting) Regulations 2018 introduced new statutory reporting requirements for financial years beginning on or after 1 January 2019.
 Although the Group does not exceed the requirement thresholds, the directors of EthosEnergy have decided to provide a statement in the Report of the Directors stating which corporate governance code if any, EthosEnergy Group followed during the year, how it applied the code and any part of the code it did not follow.

-EthosEnergy Group’s purpose is established by the Board of Directors who provide governance to the CEO and the leadership team.
-The CEO and executive leadership team continued to implement the new strategy introduced in 2020.
-The Board continue to be in full support of the transformation which has helped to produce the best financial position in the Group’s history.
-The CEO and executive leadership team spend significant time on strategic development and planning.
+The directors provide governance to the executive leadership team and spend significant time on strategic development and planning.
 They determine the leadership of the Group and continually look into ways to further enhance the performance of the Group.

 Board Composition

-The Board has currently five directors, comprising the Chairman and four Directors.
+The EthosEnergy Board has currently two directors.
 The names of the current directors and the secretary are shown on page 2.

-The Board is structured to ensure that the directors provide Ethos Energy Group Limited with the appropriate balance of skills, experience and knowledge as well as independence.
-A number of the directors have substantial experience in the industry and this experience brings various insights on how the Group should perform.
+The directors have substantial experience in industry and this experience brings various insights on how the Group should perform.

 All directors receive guidance on their statutory duties under the Companies Act and are supported in the discharge of their duties by the Company Secretary.

-The Board is the main decision-making forum for Ethos Energy Group Limited.
-The Board is collectively responsible for the long-term success of Ethos Energy Group Limited and the delivery of sustainable value to its shareholders.
-The Board’s role is to provide leadership to the Group, monitoring and maintaining the consistency of the Group’s activities.
+The directors are the main decision-making forum for Ethos Energy Group Limited.
+The directors are collectively responsible for the long-term success of Ethos Energy Group Limited and the delivery of sustainable value to its shareholders.
+The directors’ role is to provide leadership to the Group, monitoring and maintaining the consistency of the Group’s activities.

-The Chairman, CEO and Company Secretary are responsible for the quality and integrity of information provided to the directors.
+The Board and Company Secretary are responsible for the quality and integrity of information provided to the Board of directors for the parent entity, OEP Emerald Bidco Limited.
 At each scheduled Board meeting the directors receive reports from the CEO, which are prepared by the CEO and the leadership team as appropriate and these members may attend certain Board meetings to provide an opportunity for the Board to engage directly with management on key issues and supports succession planning.

 There are quarterly Board meetings each year where the CEO will present the Group’s current financial position, as well as, at the appropriate time each year, the annual budget for the forthcoming year which will be reviewed and approved by the Board.
 In between these meetings the CEO is in regular contact with the Board, with calls occurring to discuss key specific matters as appropriate.

-The role of the Board is to promote the long-term sustainable success of Ethos Energy Group Limited.
+The role of the directors is to promote the long-term sustainable success of Ethos Energy Group Limited.

 Remuneration